canonical/vanilla-framework/templates/docs/migration-guide-to-v3.md

     <p class="p-notification__message">The logo section component requires images to have identical dimensions, so you will not only need to update the HTML markup of the component, but also change the URLs of logo images to new ones.</p>
   </div>
 </div>

+Refer to [the logo section component documentation](/docs/patterns/logo-section) page for more details and code examples.

 ## Labels